Incorporate in Montana

 - Corporate bylaws written by our in-house attorneys—you can customize them to fit your needs

 - A secure online account you can use to store important documents

-- A low, fair price: $239—includes all of your initial state filing fees
+- A low, fair price: $219—includes all of your initial state filing fees

 How much does it cost to register a business in Montana?

-The Articles of Incorporation costs $70 to file with the Montana Secretary of State, Business Services Division.
+For domestic corporations, the Articles of Incorporation costs $35 to file with the Montana Secretary of State, Business Services Division ($70 for foreign corporations).
 Your form will be processed in 7-10 business day unless you pay for expedited service—$90 for 24 hours or $170 for 1 hour.